freedomtowin/itunes-connect-apps/README.md

 The most recent addition to the extra is the "Open PDF File."
 This button can open a PDF in a browser of the user's choice and in a new window or not.

+####Example Usage

+The Open, Save, and Delete button correspond to the opening web links from the profile.
+These buttons operate on the front most window of the “checked” web browser.

+Now, the Search button is less intuitive in that in operates on all the windows.
+It gets the domain names, such as http://google.com, from all windows.
+Its pretty useful for searching for a url thats already open, or it can be used as a temporary “floating bookmark” (as in search-> then close out of windows->reopen from search)

+On the upper right hand side, the current profile is shown in a drop down menu.
+New profiles can be created from Extras>Edit Profiles.
+This becomes useful many saved “link clusters” are in a single profile.

+The Export Links button is mostly for developers who want to export the saved links.
+I say developers because using the web links in a text format requires some knowledge of bash commands.

+Finally, the Open PDF File is pretty useful when downloading multiple PDFs, or when PDF are scattered throughout the file system.
+Multiple PDFs could be open in a browser and then saved into a profile for ease of access.

 ###About CocoReader
 CocoReader enables the user to view the pdf files in a folder in a list, and then allows the user to open any PDF file in that list with a browser of their choice.